Asymptotic Representations for Sequential Decisions, Adaptive Experiments, and Batched Bandits: Introduction

 \section{Introduction}

 Empirical problems that involve dynamic analysis of data, and adaptive choice of sampling design and treatment allocations, are challenging to analyze using standard large-sample characterizations of statistical decision rules and optimality theory.
-In this paper, we develop a general approach to asymptotic approximations that can be applied to sequential estimation and inference problems, adaptively randomized controlled trials, and other statistical decision problems that involve multiple decision nodes with structured and possibly endogenous information sets.
-Our novel asymptotic representation theorems parsimoniously characterize all limit distributions that can be attained by some choice of a dynamic, data-driven procedure in a multi-stage setting where the researcher can take actions after each stage, including possibly adjusting allocations of a multi-valued treatment.
-These representations generalize classic limit experiment results, leading to an approximation of the sequential statistical decision problem by a limiting data environment that interacts with the choice of adaptive sampling and treatment allocation rules.
-Our results provide powerful tools in these dynamic, adaptive settings to characterize the asymptotic behavior of statistical procedures, perform valid inference, search for optimal policy rules, and obtain best adaptive sampling designs.
+In this paper, we develop new asymptotic approximations that can be applied to sequential estimation and inference problems, adaptively randomized controlled trials, and other statistical decision problems that involve multiple decision nodes with structured and possibly endogenous information sets.
+Our asymptotic representation theorem parsimoniously characterizes all limit distributions that can be attained by some choice of a dynamic, data-driven procedure in a multi-stage setting where the researcher can take actions after each stage, including possibly adjusting allocations of a multi-valued treatment.
+This representation generalizes classic limit experiment results, leading to an approximation of the sequential statistical decision problem by a limiting data environment that interacts with the choice of adaptive sampling and treatment allocation rules.
+Through this approximation we can characterize the asymptotic behavior of statistical procedures, perform valid inference, search for optimal policy rules, and obtain best adaptive sampling designs.

 The empirical analysis of dynamic policies, for both individual-level policies and aggregate policy rules, is an important and long-standing problem in econometrics and a variety of other fields.
 Recently, there has been renewed interest in sequential statistical design problems, where the researcher can adapt the treatment assignment and data-collection rules in light of prior data.
-Some applications of adaptively randomized experiments in economics and related fields include \citet{schw:brad:fade:2017} and \citet{caria:etal:2020}.
+Applications of adaptively randomized experiments in economics and related fields include \citet{schw:brad:fade:2017} and \citet{caria:etal:2020}.